Cultural Anthropology MA

 50

-The general goal of the program is to give relevant knowledge to students about the common universal human characteristics and values in their diverse and complex manifestations from the perspective of cultural anthropology.
+The goal of this program is to give relevant knowledge to students about the common universal human characteristics and values in their diverse and complex manifestations from the perspective of cultural anthropology.

 Cultural anthropology is based on critical and interpretative thinking and uses the approaches and methodology of social sciences.
 Cultural anthropology has an applied perspective; methodologies include interpretation and field research.
 Critical anthropological thinking and fieldwork experiences help the students understand the differences and difficulties of social interactions, cultural and intercultural communication and their significances in a sensitive and interpretative way.